coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-30-change-element-in-arraylist.md

 description: "In this article, we will see how to change an element in ArrayList."
 ---

-In this article, we will see how to change an element in [ArrayList](https://coderolls.com/arraylist-in-java/).
+This article will show how to change an element in [ArrayList](https://coderolls.com/arraylist-in-java/).

 ## Introduction

 In the previous tutorial, we have seen [how we can add an element to the ArrayList](https://coderolls.com/add-element-in-arraylist/).
-But, if we wish to change an element from the ArrayList, we can change it using the `set()` method.
+But, if we wish to change an element from the ArrayList, we can use the `set()` method.

 We know that `ArrayList` is an indexed collection.
 So we can access any particular element by its index and change it.